How often should you be washing your car?

 3. Microfiber towels

-Check this guide about proper washing of microfiber cloth
+Check this guide about proper laundry detergent and washing of microfiber cloth

 4. Two buckets